Simulador-pregao/.github/profile/README.md

 ### About the project

 Simulador-pregão in Portuguese, which means "Trading Floor simulator".
 This program is designed to simulate an auction or bidding system, allowing users to practice and understand the dynamics of online auctions.
-The simulator is being created as a learning tool for students and enthusiasts interested in understanding the fundamentals of auction systems.
+The simulator is being created as a learning tool for students on java and how to manage data using .txt files.

 ## How to Get Started